NicoleSchwartz/Food/components/bone-broth.md

 boil everything for 12+ hours

 ## Attempt
-2021-01-23 - used red wine vinegar, it's supposed to be apple cider vinegar
+2021-01-23 - used red wine vinegar, it's supposed to be apple cider vinegar, also added some old tomatoes